-The project group consisted of Nete Nørgaard Kristensen (Professor, University of Copenhagen), Unni From (Associate Professor, Aarhus University), Helle Kannik Haastrup (Associate Professor, University of Copenhagen), Erik Svendsen (Associate Professor, Roskilde University), Louise Yung Nielsen (Assistant Professor, Roskilde University), Steffen Moesgaard (PhD fellow, University of Copenhagen), Troels Østergaard (PhD fellow, Aarhus University and the Danish School of Media and Journalism), and me.
+The project group consisted of Nete Nørgaard Kristensen (Associate Professor, University of Copenhagen), Unni From (Associate Professor, Aarhus University), Helle Kannik Haastrup (Associate Professor, University of Copenhagen), Erik Svendsen (Associate Professor, Roskilde University), Louise Yung Nielsen (Assistant Professor, Roskilde University), Steffen Moesgaard (PhD fellow, University of Copenhagen), Troels Østergaard (PhD fellow, Aarhus University and the Danish School of Media and Journalism), and me.

 I participated with a sub-project about the “everyday amateur expert” (Kristensen & From, 2015), which is a sociological category of cultural critic that exists outside of established media organizations.